 1800-1929 in OED3 (coming soon)

-This page is in preparation and scheduled to be updated over 2019.
+This page is in preparation and scheduled to be updated in early 2020.

 Meanwhile, Chart 19 below displays the total number of quotations over 1800-1929 recorded in OED Online (searched December 2018) in comparison with the equivalent totals for OED2, the latter data deriving from searches of the OED2 database before it was removed from public consultation in 2010.
 As always, users of OED Online must remember that this version of the Dictionary combines revised entries with unrevised entries; care should be taken in making inferences from the results.

 Chart 19: Total quotations in OED1/2 & OED Online (Dec 2018) 1800-1929

 The obvious comment here is that OED3’s new collection of quotations for the revision follows the original OED1 line with remarkable fidelity – including the post-1899 decline, although clearly attempts have been made to remedy this (more new quotations have been amassed for each post-1899 decade than for individual pre-1899 decades).